hexagonforce/thesis-sdn-qos/README.md

     - run the ab_tests
     - and the vlc clients.
 - Run the tests for 5 minutes.
-- Stop the HTTP clients.
+- Stop the HTTP clients (hey processes, they should stop automatically).
 - Stop the VLC clients.
-- Stop IFSTAT.
+- Stop `ifstat`.
 - Stop VLC servers.
 - Stop HTTP servers.
 - Stop Ryu Controller.